Renters’ Rights Act phase one: A practical guide for landlords

 Rent controls and new notice rules

-From 1 May 2026, new rules will apply to rent increases and notices:
+New rules apply to rent increases and notices:

-Landlords will need to make sure that rent review processes are compliant, clearly documented, and consistently applied.
+Landlords must make sure that rent review processes are compliant, clearly documented, and consistently applied.

 New documentation and compliance requirements